Szerwoll/FokusWebApps_KonradSzerwinski/README.md

 Run `windows_init_application.bat` to download all necessary `npm packages`.

 ### On Linux
 > I'm sorry but for some time I do not have linux on my laptop.
-That's why I do not any "fancy" starting and initializing script :(
+That's why I do not any fancy starting and initializing script :(

 Go to `backend` folder, open terminal and use command `npm install`.
 This same steps make in `front` folder.